 1. Know Available Deductions and Your Exemptions

-Both exemptions and deductions reduce the amount of money you owe Uncle Sam each year and can help you score a bigger refund or at least a lower bill.
+Both exemptions and deductions reduce the amount of money you owe the IRS each year and can help you score a bigger refund—or at least a lower bill.
 That’s why it’s important to know which deductions you’re eligible for if you itemize.
 We cover a few common ones below.
-To learn more see the guide to common tax deductions and exemptions.
+To learn more, see our guide to common tax deductions and exemptions.

 2. Build Your Retirement Savings

-Contributing to a 401K plan offered by your employer is a great way to shield income from taxes and build up savings for the future.
+Contributing to a 401(k) plan offered by your employer is a great way to shield income from taxes and build up savings for the future.
 Contributions are taken before you pay taxes.
-You don’t pay taxes on that money and it comes out of and reduces your taxable income.
-Winner winner.
+You don’t pay taxes on that money, and it comes out of and reduces your taxable income.
 Making contributions to an individual retirement account (IRA) works, too.
 You can’t usually use pre-tax dollars for an IRA, but you can deduct your contributions from your taxes.

-The IRS raised the limits on the contribution employees can make to their retirement accounts, including 401(k), 403(b), most 457 plans, and the federal government’s Thrift Savings Plans, in 2018 to $18,500.
-If you’re 50 or older, the limit is $24,500.
-You can also continue to count any contributions you make to a traditional IRA until April 15, 2019, and those contributions apply to your 2018 tax bill.
+In 2021, the IRS raised the limits on the contribution employees can make to their retirement accounts, including 401(k), 403(b), most 457 plans and the federal government’s Thrift Savings Plans, to $19,500.
+You can also continue to count any contributions you make to a traditional IRA until April 15, 2022, and those contributions apply to your 2021 tax bill.

 4. Deduct Medical and Dental Costs

-You can take a tax deduction for all the medical bills you’ve paid in the previous year.
-That is if you itemize deductions instead of taking the standard deduction.
+If you itemize deductions, you can take a tax deduction for all the medical bills you’ve paid in the previous year over 7.5% of your adjusted gross income.
 Medical expenses include health insurance premiums if paid with post-tax money, dental care, eye care and glasses, mental health counseling and driving to and from doctor visits and other medical appointments.
-For the 2018 tax year, qualified medical expenses that exceed 7.5% of your adjusted gross income (AGI) for the year qualify for a deduction.
-As of January 2019, only the amount of unreimbursed medical expenses that exceed 10% of their adjusted gross income will qualify.

 5. Make Charitable Donations

-Clean out the closets, donate an old car instead of trading it in, make financial contributions to your favorite charities—all these may be tax-deductible—if you itemize.
+Clean out the closets, donate an old car instead of trading it in or make financial contributions to your favorite charities if you itemize.
 Charitable contributions can trim your tax liability and may boost the amount of any tax refund coming your way.
 Make sure you give your donations to a qualified charity and keep good records.
 You’ll need to itemize your charitable donations on a 1040 tax return using Schedule A.